Providing user-led innovation and strategic design leadership for more than two decades at some of the world's most creative companies.

 I have had the opportunity to contribute to the design of the future through my work at several of the most creative companies in the world.
 As an experience designer and user researcher, I have been part of teams that conceptualized new offerings, reshaped the business models of Fortune 500 companies, and delivered enhancements to products that people know and depend upon.
 As a UX Design and DesignOps leader, I motivate multifunctional teams, mentor future leaders, creatively problem solve, remove roadblocks, and gracefully manage business operations to create a productive environment with clear direction.
+I design design systems, cultures, tools, and processes to ensure our creatives spend more time in moments of flow.
 At the executive level, I advocate for the needs of design teams, champion for design’s seat at the innovation table, and analyze new business opportunities.

 8